-By Michael Vig, PT, Therapy Services
+By Michael Vig, PT, Therapy Services, Updated August 11, 2022

-Because people with BPPV often feel dizzy and unsteady when they tip their heads back to look up, it is sometimes called “top shelf vertigo”.
-It is one of the most common causes of dizziness and affects the older population more frequently, and females more than males.
-It is estimated that over 50% of these cases are of unknown origin, but aging and head trauma appear to contribute to the onset of BPPV.
+People who have BPPV usually do not feel dizzy all the time—the lightheadedness is triggered by head movements.
+Because people with BPPV often feel dizzy and unsteady when they tip their heads back to look up, it is sometimes called “top shelf vertigo.”
+As one of the most common causes of dizziness, it affects the older population more frequently and occurs in females more than males.
+It is estimated that more than 50% of these cases are of unknown origin, but aging and head trauma appear to contribute to the onset of BPPV.

 Vertigo often lasts less than 60 seconds and subsides when movement is halted.
 It is during this time that your eyes may twitch (nystagmus) and most patients close their eyes to decrease their sense of being unsteady.

 If your vertigo interferes with your normal daily activities or causes nausea and vomiting, you may need treatment.
-Most people recover with simple but very specific and effective head and neck maneuvers.
+Most people recover with simple and effective head and neck maneuvers while lying down.

-Physical Therapists are specifically trained to treat BPPV and will also teach you exercises that can reduce or eliminate the symptoms.
+Physical therapists are specifically trained to treat BPPV and UVL and will also teach you exercises that can reduce or eliminate the symptoms, depending on which condition you have.
 The physical therapist will apply the appropriate maneuver to return the crystals to their correct position in the inner ear.
-A patient is usually treated between 1-3 sessions, with most patients feeling significantly better and their symptoms ended in one session.
+Treatment can also include the use of infrared video goggles and demonstration apparatus for diagnostic and patient education.
+With BPPV, two to four treatments are usually needed, with most patients feeling significantly better and with their symptoms ending in one session.